 Tutorial assistance helps the student pay for necessary tutoring and is a supplement to the student’s regular education benefit.
 Tutorial assistance is available if you are receiving VA educational assistance at the half-time or greater rate and have a deficiency in a subject making tutoring necessary.
 For additional information, including an overview and application form, please review VA - Tutorial Assistance.

 Military Tuition Assistance is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
 Each Service has its own criteria for eligibility, application process, and restrictions.
-For more information on Military Tuition Assistance, visit the local installation education center.
+For more information on Military Tuition Assistance specific to your situation, please speak with your Educational Services Officer (ESO) or counselor within your Military Service.

 Note: RIT administers Military Tuition Assistance in accordance with the guidelines outlined in the DoD TA Program MOU.
 Unearned tuition assistance (TA) funds are returned on a proportional basis through at least the 60 percent portion of the period for which the funds were provided.
 When a Service member stops attending due to a military service obligation, RIT will work with the affected Service member to identify solutions that will not result in student debt for the returned portion.